-Recording is triggered by events.
+Recording triggered by all event triggered alarm.

-- 2. Select a camera in Camera No.
+- 2. Select a camera in CameraNo.

-- 3. Turn on Enable.
+- 3. Check Enable.

 - 4. Configure the recording schedule.

+- a.
+Click Edit.

+- Schedule

-Edit Schedule
+Edit

-- 1. Click Edit. - 2.
-Select a day to configure in Weekday. - 3.
-To set an all-day recording schedule, check All Day and select schedule type. - 4.
+b.
+Select a day to configure in Weekday.

+- c.
+To set an all-day recording schedule, check All Day and select schedule type. - d.
 To set other schedules, uncheck All Day, and set Start/End Time and schedule type.